SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 * Dark Elf Weapon Training

-You have proficiency with rapiers, shortswords, and hand crossbows.
+You have proficiency with rapiers, short swords, and hand crossbows.

 * Languages